pascalharp/serenity_tools/README.md

 # serenity_tools
-Helpful tools to extend serenity for discord
+Helpful tools to extend serenity for discord.
+Extending them as I need them.